This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 General Changes

 - Every stage uses the same background.
-Unlike the arcade game and the final version, the layer of clouds doesn't scroll.
+Unlike the final version or even the arcade game, the layer of clouds doesn't scroll.

 - There is no delay between the round being cleared and round clear text / jingle appearing.
 This cuts early a few of the win animations, though normally this can't be seen in the demo as Bub's animation is short enough to not be affected by this.
 However, the voice clips can be heard overlapping with the round clear jingle.